mithrandie/csvq/docs/_posts/2006-01-02-comparison-operators.md

 _ternary_
 : [ternary]({{ '/reference/value.html#ternary' | relative_url }})

-Evaluate the ternary value of _value_ and check if the ternary value is equal to _ternary_.
+Evaluate the ternary value of a _value_ and check if the ternary value is equal to _ternary_.

 ## BETWEEN
 {: #between}